jodiejacobs/Tutorials/Assembly_Tutorial.md

 ## 1. Access the fastq files produced by the Guppy basecaller

-The fastq files from our preliminary nanopore experiments are located in our shared group directory at `/hb/groups/bmebootcamp-2024/Wwil_fastq`.
-We will use last year's data (from _Wolbachia willistoni_) for the purposes of this tutorial, while waiting for the data from the libraries you all generated for wRi.
-The fastq files that will be generated from the nanopore library you created for wRi will be here: `/hb/home/jomojaco/bootcamp2024/wRi_Riv84_filtered.fastq.gz`.

 The fastq file we will be working with in that directory is called `wWil.merged.fastq.gz`.
 Make sure you're still in your directory (the the `~` indicates your home directory, where your directory is located).
-We are going to create a link to the fastq file into your folder (the `.` indicates the current directory, which is wRi_Riv84):
+We are going to create a link to the fastq file into your folder (the `.` indicates the current directory, which is genome_assembly):
 ```
-cd ~/genome_assembly
 # create a soft link to the file using the name of the file
-ln -s /hb/home/jomojaco/bootcamp2024/wRi_Riv84_filtered.fastq.gz wRi_Riv84_filtered.fastq.gz
+ln -s /hb/home/jomojaco/russelllab_tutorial/wWil.filtered.fastq.gz wWil.filtered.fastq.gz
 ```

 Now `ls` and see that `wWil.merged.fastq.gz` has been linked in your directory.